 Our friends lead us straight where they’re headed.
 People who love and pursue God will push you to do the same.

 Sound familiar?
 If so, you’re probably wondering how you can make friends more easily.
-Pastor Craig says, “Show me your friends, and I’ll show you your future.”
+Pastor Craig Groeschel says, “Show me your friends, and I’ll show you your future.”
 Our friends lead us straight where they’re headed.
 People who love and pursue God will push you to do the same.

 Here are four tips from one introvert to another (and yes, I really use these).